 Many landlords have learned to be decisive.
-They have either learned through hard experiences, or they have seemingly just been born with this trait.
+They have either learned through hard experiences, from other people’s experiences published on blogs like FreedomMentors.com, or they have seemingly just been born with this trait.
 Either way, if something comes up, such as a broken window, the landlord needs to act immediately, taking method of damage and how much it will cost into consideration.
 This is just a small example, but when it comes to running a rental property, the landlord must be quick with decisions to keep tenants and themselves happy, as well as keeping the rental property in top shape.

 Financial stability is freeing, especially when landlords can enjoy it while renting out their properties.
 Things can go awry, however, so a trait all landlords must have is the ability to roll with the punches of financial volatility.
 One or two months can bring peace, financial well-being, and enjoyment, and the next month can bring ongoing repairs or expenses that no landlord really has no control over.
 Collecting rent from tenants should never be a landlord’s only job, especially when starting out, but should be looked at as a fluctuating presence.
 Having a stash set aside for eventual problems, should they arise, is a great way to ensure that a landlord won’t break under financial stress.